Characterization of topological phase transitions from a non-Abelian topological state and its Galois conjugate through condensation and confinement order parameters: Mapping the deformed PEPS to the RSOS models

 where $\mathcal{Z}=\langle\Psi(K)|\Psi(K)\rangle$ in the DFib case and $\mathcal{Z}={}_L\langle\Psi(K)|\Psi(K)\rangle_R$ in the DYL case, and $\#\text{site}$ is the number of sites of the medial lattice.

 It has been proved that the partition functions of RSOS models constructed using $S^{(r)}$ are equivalent to that of $q$-state Potts models with $q=4\cos^2(r\pi/p)$\cite{he_2020_geometrical}, where $p$ is the Coxeter number of the Dynkin diagram.
 So, in the DFib case, the RSOS model is equivalent to the $(\phi+2)$-state Potts model, and this is consistent with the well-known results\cite{fidkowski_string_2009,fendley_topological_2008}.
-In DYL case, the RSOS model is equivalent to the $(\phi^\prime+2)$-state Potts model, this result is not known before.
+In the DYL case, the RSOS model is equivalent to the $(\phi^\prime+2)$-state Potts model.
 When $e^K=1+\sqrt{q}$, the RSOS models are critical.
-The central charges of the CFTs describing the critical points are $c=1-6r^2/[p(p-r)]$, where $p=10$ and $r=1$ ($r=3$) for DFib (DYL) case.
+The central charges of the CFTs describing the critical points are $c=1-6r^2/[p(p-r)]$, where $p=10$ and $r=1$ ($r=3$) for the DFib (DYL) case.

 Moreover, the order parameters of the RSOS models can be defined as $S^{(5)}_{h}/S_h$ and $S^{(\bar{5})}_{h}/S_h$\cite{pasquier_1987_operator,pasquier_Dynkin_RSOS,he_2020_geometrical}, where the denominator $S_h$ cancels the weights assigned previously and the numerator assigns new weights.
 At the critical points, the scaling dimensions of the RSOS order parameters are given by